 Nor was the prophet (PBUH) an exception when it came to fatherhood.
 His Sahabah followed his example.

 Umar ibn al-Khattab (may Allah be pleased with him) didn’t abandon his son ‘Abdullah to his wife to raise; he didn’t expect ‘Abdullah’s mother to be solely responsible for Abdullah’s education or the refinement of his manners.
-Instead, he took a hands-on approach and ensured that Abdullah accompanied him from a young age, as is evidenced in the following hadith:
+Instead, he took a hands-on approach, ensuring that Abdullah accompanied him from a young age, as is evidenced in the following hadith.

 Narrated Ibn ‘Umar: